 Scheme Indicative Cost BSIP Proposal Outcome Benefits Delivery Update completion of the scheme by March 2025.
 Appendix L provides a high-level delivery programme for construction of the scheme, based on a lower optimism /lower risk delivery schedule for completion of the scheme by June 2025.
-Land acquisition, and detailed design to be completed in 2023/24.
-Enabling works and construction to be undertaken Upgrade UTC signal control system (SCOOT 7) £2,750,000 Provision of dynamic, cloud-based UTC 'SCOOT 7' system upgrade to enable more efficient phasing of traffic signalised junctions to enable priority to be given to buses through extended green and hurry call option on core bus corridors, delivered in conjunction with other bus priority measures and service frequency enhancements. time improvements will be the measure of the intended outcome of Will be delivered in partnership with external SCOOT7 software and maintenance providers.
+Land acquisition, and detailed design to be completed in 2023/24. £2 750 000 Provision of dynamic cloud Targets for supervality and journey Enabling works and construction to be undertaken Upgrade UTC signal control system (SCOOT 7) £2,750,000 Provision of dynamic, cloud- based UTC 'SCOOT 7' system upgrade to enable more efficient phasing of traffic signalised junctions to enable priority to be given to buses through extended green and hurry call option on core bus corridors, delivered in conjunction with other bus priority measures and service frequency enhancements.
+Targets for punctuality and journey time improvements will be the measure of the intended outcome of this intervention.
+The bus journey time savings and reliability improvements of the SCOOT 7 installation proposals have been assessed through the DfT's small scheme appraisal tool, with an initial BCR value of 3.0 achieved, indicating that is scheme will deliver high value for the funding invested Will be delivered in partnership with external SCOOT7 software and maintenance providers.
 SCOOT 7 installation upgrades have been identified for 20 junctions on key bus priority corridors across Stoke on Trent.
 See Appendix D for location details and Appendix E for provides a summary of the bus service journey time benefits to be achieved through the installation of SCOOT 7 upgrades on priority bus corridors in SoT.